GrinonBarrett/Taksidos/Core Rules/Creatures/Lignafaguer {WiP}.md

 **Hustle**: Anytime it accrues fatigue as a result of sprinting, it may use its reaction to recover that level of fatigue.

+**Hexelstride**: It run and climb speeds are each increased by 1 foot for each free striker it uses.
+If it has only 1 striker, its speeds are each reduced to 2 feet.
+If it has no strikers remaining, it cannot run or climb.

 **Unnatural Speed**: Once per encounter, it *may triple its movement speed for a single move*.